-The Contractor shall be responsible for all costs required to protect public and private utilities from damage, including the costs of removal and replacement.
+The Contractor shall be responsible for all costs required to protect public and private utilities from damage.

 3.03.1(3) Site Maintenance

 The Contractor shall keep the Work site, staging areas, and Contractor's facilities clean and free from rubbish and debris.
 Materials and equipment shall be removed from the Work site when they are no longer necessary.
 Upon completion of the Work and before final acceptance, the Work site shall be cleared of equipment, unused materials, and rubbish and the Work site shall be left in clean and neat condition.